SantoMacias/BoL/README.md

 # BoL
-Bot of Legends
+Scripts, Scripts/Common and Temporary files all about Bot of Legends Studio and community.

-I will be adding to this repository scripts, libraries and functions that I will be sharing in the BoL community.